Pratyum/MDPGrp7RPI/README.md

 `python MT-v4.py` or `python MT-v5.py`

 You might encounter an "Address in use" error if you kill the program and run it again immediately after.
-Please wait a minute or so before executing it again.
+Please wait a few seconds or so before executing it again.

 ## Communication Flow